CatherineLi0531/OpenRace/website/docs/doc-pta-arch.md

 PtsTy newGEPs;
 newGEPs.intersectWithComplement(curPts, handled); // set intersect with complement
 ```
-After the diffed points-to set is computed,  it iterate over the set using the following loop.
+After the diffed points-to set is computed,  it iterates over the set using the following loop.

 ```cpp
  for (auto objNode : nodeVec) {